 - BrowserStack: BrowserStack lets you test your site remotely on real mobile devices and browsers.

-- Responsinator: Instant peek at how your site looks like on popular device sizes.
+- Responsinator: Instant peek at how your site looks on popular device sizes.

 Layout Tools